VuBacktracking/Coursera-Machine-Learning-Specialization/README.md

 * Use unsupervised learning techniques for unsupervised learning: including clustering and anomaly detection.
 * Build recommender systems with a collaborative filtering approach and a content-based deep learning method.
 * Build a deep reinforcement learning model.
+---
+## Outline of Machine Learning Specialization Course
+### Course 1 - Supervised Machine Learning: Regression and Classification:
+In the first course of the specialization, you'll:
+* Have a good understanding of the concepts of Supervised Learning, Unsupervised Learning, Regression, Classification, Clustering, Gradient Descent,...
+* Build simple machine learning models in Python using popular machine learning libraries NumPy & scikit-learn.
+* Build & train supervised machine learning models for prediction & binary classification tasks, including linear regression & logistic regression.